chunky-dev/docs/ChunkyDocs/docs/getting_started/index.md

 If you get an `unchecked exception` caused by `java.lang.NoClassDefFoundError: javafx/application/Application` when launching Chunky Launcher use `java --module-path "path\to\javafx\lib" --add-modules javafx.controls,javafx.fxml -jar "path\to\ChunkyLauncher.jar"` to launch Chunky Launcher.
 If you get this exception when clicking "Launch" in the Chunky Launcher, double check the `Java Options` field under `Advanced` is populated by `--module-path "path\to\javafx\lib" --add-modules javafx.controls,javafx.fxml`[^3].
 This field should automatically be populated.

+[^1]: Installers for Windows, Linux and macOS are [currently being worked on](https://github.com/leMaik/chunky-launcher-standalone).

 [^2]: As of Chunky 2.4.0, which supports Minecraft 1.2.1 (i.e. pre-flattening worlds), you probably don't need the old version anymore.

 [^3]: Important note that quotation marks `" "` need to be included surrounding any file paths to ensure that special characters like a hyphen, `-`, space, ` `, etc. do not cause issues.

 [^4]: Ensure that the OS and Architecture correctly match your system.

+[^5]: Bare minimum to run Chunky is Java 8 update 51, JavaFX, 512MB of free RAM, 100MiB of storage (for core files).

 --8<-- "includes/abbreviations.md"